kcanamar/dev-skills-lab/README.md

 ### Requirements

-1. Add HTML and CSS as necessary to implement an application that looks close to this wireframe:
+1. Add HTML and CSS as necessary to implement an application that looks close to this wire frame:

 	<img src="https://i.imgur.com/k06ZMEN.png">